Kashumy/Primoria-Ferox-Latest/README.md

 ### 📜 Changes
+- **In 1.5.8.1** Added light++ reflections new torches new bed direction bookshelfs spiders and web wallpapers and house walls. and more ores (carnallite, hematite, calcite, fluorite ) that doesn't have any usage for now  (fluorite for torches) :P `i think i would add usage for these in next update `
 - **In 1.5.7.6:** Added palm trees, bug fixes, coconuts, hallucinations (just for my friend), writing signs, beds, new music, and much more.
 - **In 1.5.7.8:** Added cauldron, botanical table, ducks, bows, arrows, fixes for strange bugs like mixing two dimensions, and added achievements.
 - **In 1.5.7.9:** Added stairs, reverted old lighting options to reduce lag.